 by Ovidiu Brazdau

 I have described here some of the processes and the patterns of inner transformation, which I have researched and observed both in myself and in other people with whom I have connected.
-Some of these patterns are already mentioned by other researchers on human development (Terry O’Fallon and Susanne Cook-Greuter), or they have been mentioned in some spiritual texts (e.g. Satprem).
-For some of them, I could not unearth any findings in the literature that were in alignment with my ideas; I thus introduced them with adequate labels, which provide a little description of them.
+Some of these patterns are already mentioned by other researchers on human development (Terri O’Fallon and Susanne Cook-Greuter), or they have been mentioned in some spiritual texts (e.g. Satprem).
+For some of them, I could not unearth any findings in the literature that were in alignment with my ideas; I thus introduced them with adequate labels, which provide a short description of them.

 Table of contents

 II.
 PERSPECTIVE-RELATED PATTERNS

 .Opening to the unknown

 .The linguistic bias: using old language to describe new perspectives

 .Polar opposites and integrating polarities in a new perspective

 .Differentiating and prioritizing patterns: choosing the new perspective

 .Triggers: the conscious and unconscious anchoring of the perspectives